Thanks for visiting this post. Please procede to an updated version at this link.

 On April 19, 1995 I was seeing patients in my family practice office in Tulsa Oklahoma when my medical assistant walked by and told me a bomb had exploded in Oklahoma City, 90 miles away.
 We didn’t have computers, smart phones or internet so I turned on a radio I kept in my office and soon began hearing news reports that shocked and saddened me.
 In fact, a massive bomb had exploded at the Federal building in downtown Oklahoma City , something I thought only happened overseas.
 Who would bomb a building in Oklahoma we all asked ourselves.
-Several employees heard from friends or relatives who lived in or near OKC, as we call it; some said they felt their homes shake several miles away from the site.

 That day in Oklahoma City showed some of the best in our state and our country as people, some with no training , risked their lives to help rescue people who were injured and trapped inside.
 Firefighters and police came from all over the United States to help.
 People donated food and first aid supplies.
 I was proud to be an Oklahoman then and now, and still grieve for the loss we sustained that day.

 I appreciate all of you who are following Watercress Words, and if you aren’t I invite you to join the wonderful people who are.
 You can meet some of them in the sidebar, where you can click on their image and visit their blogs.
 Use the form to get an email notification of new posts.
 Don’t worry, you won’t get anything else from me.